-San Joaquin County currently oversees the implementation of ten (10) Supportive Housing Programs (SHP).
-The Supportive Housing Programs promote the development of supportive housing and services that help participants transition from homelessness to independent living.
+San Joaquin County currently oversees the implementation of the CoC Program.
+The CoC Programs promote the development of supportive housing and services that help participants transition from homelessness to independent living.
 Current programs are operated by New Directions, Central Valley Low Income Housing Corporation (CVLIHC), and Lutheran Social Services.
 The Supportive Housing programs have been funded through HUD's Homeless Assistance Continuum of Care process.
 Through HUD's application process, the County has successfully secured annual funding since 1996.